thoiberg/toy-robot/README.md

 To use the application run the `toy_robot.rb' script with the command file as the argument

-    $ bundle exec toy_robot.rb <ROBOT_COMMANDS>
+    $ bundle exec toy-robot <ROBOT_COMMANDS_FILE>

 Where ROBOT_COMMANDS is the file path to a file containing valid commands.
-The `examples` directory has several files that can be used as tests.
+The `examples` directory has an example file that can be used as a test.

 ## toy-robot Commands

-The command file can use the any commands on the Robot class:
+The command file can use the following commands:

     place
     move